pandaandbun/Flutter-RedAlert/README.md

 ![main page](images/main_page.png)

 1. Expandable search field
-2. Filter people missing by the day they went missing
+2. Filter people missing by the day they went missing, to reset the list tap the icon again and tap outside of the dialog to dismiss it.
+This will reset the filter.
 3. Remind "Did you find me?" on the day you set
 4. Tap 1 to multiple people and hit save, this will save this specific profile in your Saved Screen
 5. Long Press each tile for more information about that person